shubham-sharma25/Namaste-react/igniting the app/notes.md

 Igniting the App:
-(making our app ready to be pushed for production) -building the react app from zero instead of using react-react-app -react alone doesnt make an app faster
+(making our app production ready with all the configuration just like create react app does) -building the react app from zero instead of using react-react-app -react alone doesnt make an app faster